-The Engineer reserves the right to perform all sampling and testing in accordance with Section 106 of the Standard Specifications for Roads and Structures and the Department's "Materials and Test Manual."
-However the Engineer may reduce the frequency of sampling and testing where he deems it appropriate for the project under construction.
+The Engineer reserves the right to perform all sampling and testing in accordance with Section 106 of the Standard Specifications for Roads and Structures and the Department's."
+Materials and Tests Manual (ncdot.gov).
+However, the Engineer may reduce the frequency of sampling and testing where he deems it appropriate for the project under construction.
+The Engineer may inspect or test any of the work product at any time.
+Delays incurred due to testing or inspection shall be considered incidental to the work.

-The Contractor shall furnish the applicable certifications and documentation for all materials as required by the Standard Specifications for Roads and Structures.
-Material, which is not properly certified, will not be accepted.
+The Contractor shall furnish the applicable certifications and documentation for all materials as required by the Section 106-3 of the Standard Specifications for Roads and Structures.
+Material which is not properly certified will not be accepted.